 The topic isn't sexy at all, but the traffic potential was high (more on how I noticed that to come).

 Check over the article for yourself, and come back if you'd like, but it's nothing fancy.
 In fact, I hid it from the home page because I felt it was too niche to be relevant to most of my readers.

 Anyway, I composed the post inside of Surfer and made sure that I went over the top with their “content score” estimation (more on that to come).

-I was able to crank out a 90/100 (not easy) and felt that the post did read like a human wrote it and wasn't just stuffed with keywords.
+I was able to crank out a 90/100, which is quite difficult, and felt that the post read like a human wrote it and wasn't just stuffed with keywords.

 That was my biggest apprehension with Surfer SEO by the way.
 I was afraid that Surfer was just a glorified keyword stuffing tool that would help you create content that read like a robot that was desperately trying to rank content or risk being unplugged.

 I wrote it on December 2nd, 2021 and published it the next day on December 3rd 2021.

 I made sure that I manually submitted the post to GSC (Google Search Console) for indexing.

 This speeds up the process slightly, and it likely wouldn't be possible to rank in this timeframe without doing it.